MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-credit-mgmt-setup.md

 [!include [banner](../includes/banner.md)]

 This topic describes the options that you can use to configure Credit management to meet your business's requirements.
-To start to use Credit management features, set up the parameters on the **Credit and collections parameters** page (**Credit and collections \> Setup \> Credit and collections parameters**).
+To use Credit management features, set up the parameters on the **Credit and collections parameters** page (**Credit and collections \> Setup \> Credit and collections parameters**).

 ## Credit parameters